Imports

 };

-~pub event create { name: []const u8, age: u32 }
+~pub tor create { name: string, age: u32 } -> User

-// In main.kz
+// In main.kz (host-embedded)

-~import test_lib
+~import app/test_lib

-~pub event register_user {
+~pub tor register-user {

-user_data: test_lib.user:User, // module.submodule:Type
+user_data: app/test_lib/user:User, // module/submodule:Type

-Syntax: module.submodule:TypeName
+Syntax: module/submodule:TypeName

 The : operator separates module reference from type name, consistent with event syntax.